Summer Term In Year 1

 We will be continuing to work hard to develop children’s confidence in maths.
 We will also be focusing on:

-We will begin the term learning about non-fiction texts with a focus on non-chronological reports.
-Focusing on the key features of these types of text and how this differs from the classical tales and fiction stories that we read.
-This will help strengthen their thinking and writing skills as they will also be writing their own non-fiction report at the end of the unit.
-We will then move on to Poetry which will give the children the opportunity to write in a new style building on the skills learnt in previous terms such as, making sure the children are using capital letters, full stops and finger spaces.
-Additionally, the children will have the chance to be exposed to new types of text that they may not be used to in every sentence.
+We will begin the term with a narrative unit based on the book ‘The Queen’s Hat’, which ties in with the Jubilee.
+The children will be exploring the book and writing a range of sentences about it.
+They will have the chance to explore different writing techniques such as similes and metaphors.
+We will then move on to a non-fiction unit which will give the children the opportunity to write in a new style building on the skills learnt in previous terms such as, making sure the children are using capital letters, full stops and finger spaces.
+Additionally, the children will have the chance to be exposed to new types of text that they may not be used to.

 - Please make sure your child is wearing the correct uniform and all belongings are clearly named.

-- Reading books need to be in school every day and please remember to sign your child’s Reading Record.
-Books are changed every Monday and Thursday.
+- Reading books need to be in school every day and please remember to sign your child’s Reading Record, books are changed weekly.

-- Please make sure any money sent into school is in a labelled envelope.
+- Please make sure any money sent into school is in a labeled envelope.

-- E is every Monday and Friday.
-Children are to come to school in their P.E kit on Friday.
+- PE is every Tuesday and Thursday.
+Children are to come to school in their P.E kit on these days.

 Our motto is: